What's Your Motivation for Cutting Weight?

 I'll Win More

 It is easy to think when you are the bigger wrestler in a smaller weight class, you are guaranteed to win.
-Once you come to terms with the concept that we are never guaranteed anything in life, you may realize that your desire to cut weight is taking away from your focus.
-Wrestling takes full accountability on good nutrition, technique, conditioning, and mental strength.
+Once you come to terms with the concept that we are never guaranteed anything in life, especially in sport, you may realize that your desire to cut weight is taking away from your focus.
+Wrestling takes full accountability of good nutrition, technique, conditioning, and mental strength.
 These are the factors that will contribute to your success on the mat and give you an edge over your competition.
 By relying on a weight cut to help you win, you are mistakenly putting all your eggs in the wrong basket.
+Weight classes are meant to level the playing field, not dictate extreme measures.
+Embrace competing at your natural size, where you're healthy, energized, and able to perform at your peak without the distractions and risks of weight cutting.

 I'll Look Better in My Singlet

 I hear it over and over!
 From middle school, to senior level – "I look way better in my singlet when I cut to the lower weight!"
-As senior level women, we don't realize how much this mentality trickles down.
-We have so much to deal with as women; societal pressures, media pressures, self pressures.
+For girls and women, this is especially problematic due to the higher risk of disordered eating with this group (not negating that disordered eating happens to males and females alike).
+This mentality trickles down from the top to our youngest wrestlers.
+We have so much to deal with as women; societal pressures, media pressures, self-imposed pressures.
 Being in the sport of wrestling is empowering and gives us the opportunity to do amazing things with our bodies.
 By putting emphasis on being a smaller size, we are not recognizing that the real reason we are in this sport is because we are capable of amazing things at the exact size we already are.
 That is the beauty of multiple weight classes!
-If you have a personal goal of changing your body composition, that is a very different concept from cutting weight and looking smaller only for a weigh-in.
+For boys and girls, if you have a personal goal of changing your body composition through muscle gain, that is a very different concept from cutting weight and looking smaller only for a weigh-in.
 Weight cutting is not a long term approach to coping with how we feel in our own skin.
 Set goals for yourself that include increasing strength and good nutrition.
 Our bodies will make significant changes when we seek overall health, not when we cut weight for a season.

 Making the Line Up

-It should be a well thought out decision and you shouldn't feel pressured.
-Your own health and longevity in the sport should be taken into consideration.
-The mental and physical well being of an athlete is always more valuable than the need to cut weight.
-If you are still feeling pressured, come up with a strategy that helps everyone involved understand your goals.
-Here are some questions you should be asking yourself:
+It should be a carefully considered decision, free from pressure.
+Your health and longevity in the sport should be prioritized.
+The mental and physical well-being of an athlete is always more important than the need to cut weight.
+If you're still considering changing weight classes, especially if it requires weight management, develop a strategy that ensures everyone involved understands your goals.
+Here are some questions you should ask yourself:

-I was fortunate to have full support around me that did not encourage weight cutting.
-In high school, I changed weight classes each year to allow for natural growth as a teenager.
-As I got older, I made conscious decisions to not make excessive weight cuts because I wanted to compete for as long as possible and enjoy wrestling.
-I had seen too many examples around me of unhappy weight cutting wrestlers.
-I knew going into the 2012 Olympic Trials that I would have to make sacrifices and move to a higher weight class.
-It was more important for me to use the 2011 year to acclimate myself.
-Getting use to the bigger Olympic weight class became priority, instead of focusing on cutting weight in order to possibly make a world team at a smaller weight class.
-I had to center in on a future goal that was more important to me.
-I strongly believe this is what helped me stay competitive in the sport for so long, and allowed me to remain a happy athlete.
-With all the pressures, challenges, and emotions wrestling brings, adding years of weight cutting to my body could have led to less longevity.
+I was fortunate to have full support that never pushed me to cut weight.
+In high school, I changed weight classes each year to allow for natural growth.
+As I got older, I chose not to cut excessive weight because I wanted to enjoy wrestling and compete for as long as possible.
+I had seen too many wrestlers unhappy from constant weight cutting.
+Setting my sights on the 2012 Olympic Trials, I knew I’d have to move to a higher weight class.
+Instead of cutting weight to possibly make a world team at a smaller class the year before the Olympics, I focused on acclimating to the bigger Olympic weight class.
+Prioritizing my long-term goal helped me stay competitive and happy in the sport.
+With all the pressures and challenges of wrestling, adding years of weight cutting could have shortened my career.

-The athletes I have worked with over the years have dealt with many different weight cutting pressures and scenarios.
-Once they decided not to cut weight, or had a strategic weight cutting game plan, they came back a happier and more successful athlete.
-They realized that great wrestlers are at every weight, and their focus on technique made them successful against those athletes.
-Have you heard the saying, "a happy fighter is a dangerous fighter?"
-The same applies here.
-The happier we are as wrestlers, spending productive hours training and not sucking down weight, the more dangerous we become on the mat.
+I work with athletes who face pressures to cut weight or change weight classes.
+When they decide not to cut weight or decide follow a strategic plan, they returned happier and more successful.
+They realized that great wrestlers exist at every weight, and focusing on technique made them competitive.
+You’ve probably heard the saying, “a happy fighter is a dangerous fighter.”
+The same goes for wrestling.
+The happier we are, spending productive hours training instead of cutting weight, the more dangerous we become on the mat.

 Katherine Shai